The Serpentine Pavilion 2011 by Peter Zumthor was the architect’s first completed building in the UK and included a specially created garden.

-At the heart of Peter Zumthor’s Pavilion was a garden that the architect hoped would inspire visitors to become observers.
-Zumthor said his design aimed 'to help its audience take the time to relax, to observe and then, perhaps, start to talk again - maybe not.’
+At the heart of Zumthor’s Pavilion was a garden that the architect hoped would inspire visitors to become observers.
+Zumthor said his design aimed “to help its audience take the time to relax, to observe and then, perhaps, start to talk again – maybe not”.
 The design emphasised the role the senses and emotions play in our experience of architecture.
-With a refined selection of materials Zumthor created contemplative spaces that evoked the spiritual dimension of our physical environment.
+With a refined selection of materials, Zumthor created contemplative spaces that evoked the spiritual dimension of our physical environment.
 As always, Zumthor’s aesthetic goal was to customise the building precisely to its purpose as a physical body and an object of emotional experience.

-The Pavilion was the eleventh commission in the gallery's annual series, the world's first and most ambitious architectural programme of its kind.
+The Pavilion was the 11th commission in the gallery’s annual series, the world’s first and most ambitious architectural programme of its kind.